-A: Novogen and Marshall Edwards have entered into the Asset Purchase Agreement, pursuant to which, subject to the satisfaction of certain conditions contained therein, Novogen has agreed to sell the Isoflavone-related Assets to Marshall Edwards in exchange for 1,000 shares of Series A Convertible Preferred Stock of Marshall Edwards.
+A: Novogen and Marshall Edwards have entered into the Asset Purchase Agreement, pursuant to which, subject to the satisfaction of certain conditions contained therein, Novogen has agreed to sell the Isoflavone-related Assets, which include certain assets used in or generated under or in connection with the discovery, development, manufacture and marketing of intellectual property and products based on the field of isoflavonoid technology and on compounds known as isoflavones, including those related to the drug candidates Phenoxodiol, Triphendiol, NV 143 and NV-128, to Marshall Edwards in exchange for 1,000 shares of Series A Convertible Preferred Stock of Marshall Edwards.
 A copy of the Asset Purchase Agreement accompanies this document as Annex A.

-Under ASX Listing Rules, Novogen shareholders must approve the sale of the Isoflavone-related Assets pursuant to the Asset Purchase Agreement for the transaction to be completed and, accordingly, Novogen shareholders are receiving this document, which is required by the U.S. Securities and Exchange Commission
+Under ASX Listing Rules, Novogen shareholders must approve the sale of the Isoflavone-related Assets pursuant to the Asset Purchase Agreement for the transaction to be completed and, accordingly, Novogen shareholders are receiving this document, which is required by the U.S. Securities and Exchange Commission.